sojeda/laravel-postman/README.md

 }
 `

-This array of params will be used to fill POST and PUT formdata section in postman.
+This array of params will be used to fill POST and PUT urlencoded form data section in postman.
 The previous method is just an example, you should return the array of params that you want to see in postman.